junxit/us-congress-bills-110/bill.md

 - Whereas the Borinqueneers demonstrated their military prowess in Korea and earned the respect and admiration of their fellow soldiers and military authorities, most notably General Douglas MacArthur;
 - Whereas the Borinqueneers were sent to battle on the front lines in Korea and participated in nine major campaigns during the Korean War;
 - Whereas the Borinqueneers made valuable contributions to the war effort, including by suffering a tremendous number of casualties that was disproportionate to the population of Puerto Rico;
-- Whereas the 65th Infantry Borinqueneers earned well-deserved praise, including a Presidential Unit Citation, a Meritorious Unit Commendation, and two Republic of Korea Unit Citations; and
+- Whereas the 65th Infantry Borinqueneers earned well-deserved praise, including two United States Presidential Unit Citations, a Meritorious Unit Commendation, and two Republic of Korea Unit Citations;
+- Whereas the 65th Infantry Regiment 1st Battalion continues its fine tradition as an active unit in the Puerto Rico Army National Guard; and
-- Whereas the 65th Infantry has ceased to exist as an all-Puerto Rico unit, but thousands of Puerto Ricans have continued to volunteer freely and serve in the Armed Forces and have served ably during wartime: Now, therefore, be it
+- Whereas Puerto Ricans have continued to volunteer freely and serve in the Armed Forces and have served ably during wartime: Now, therefore, be it

 That the House of Representatives—